akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 :::

 :::warning
-Only products can have associations, [product models](/articles/what-about-products-variants.html#what-is-a-product-model) have no association.
+Only products can have associations, [product models](/articles/what-about-products-variants.html#what-is-a-product-model) can't have association.
 :::

 # View the product’s associations